infosupport/rust-workshop/cli/on-my-own-4.md

    Of course, printing your API key is not something you would do in a real-world scenario.

 Congratulations, you have made your first steps in processing application configuration!
+On to the next step: [interacting with a remote REST API](./on-my-own-5.md).